iptv-org/iptv/CONTRIBUTING.md

   - `preview.png`: image displayed in the `README.md`.
   - `template.md`: template for `PLAYLISTS.md`.
 - `scripts/`: contains all scripts used in the repository.
-- `streams/`: contains all streams broken down by the country from which they are broadcast.
+- `streams/`: contains all streams broken down by country from which they are broadcasted.
 - `tests/`: contains tests to check the scripts.
 - `CONTRIBUTING.md`: file you are currently reading.
 - `PLAYLISTS.md`: auto-updated list of available playlists.